NicholasThrom/ts-do-lang/style-guide.md

 ## File Structure

-Many directories are preferable to many files in a directory.
+Many directories are preferred to many files in a directory.
 A directory with one file in it is acceptable.

 If the purpose of a directory isn't immediately apparent, place a `README.md` inside explaining it.

-Many files are preferable to large files.
+Many files are preferred to large files.

 ## Documentation Comments